What Is Email Hosting: Explanation for Beginners

 • With a free plan.
 There aren’t many providers that offer a free plan for business email hosting.
 One of the most well-known is Zoho Mail that offers a forever free plan for a team of 5 team members..

 • With a free trial.
-Google Workspace gives you 14-days free trial, Zoho Workplace—15 days, Microsoft 365, IceWarp, and FastMail—1 month trial.
+Google Workspace gives you 14-days free trial; Zoho Workplace—gives you15 days; and Microsoft 365, IceWarp, and FastMail—give you a 1 month trial.
 Protonmail doesn’t have a trial period but it offers a 30-day money-back guarantee in case you change your mind.

 • Paid-only email hosting services.
 These hosting companies focus solely on paid plans, offering advanced features like higher storage, robust security, and premium support.